ccfd/courses/cs2_lab02.md

 The trapezoidal and Simpson rules are both based on approximation of the integrand by the Lagrange interpolation polynomial.
 More accurate integration methods are available.
-One of the examples of very accurate integration method is the method based on the Gauss quadrature.
+One of the examples of very accurate numerical integration techniques is the the Gauss-Legendre method (GLM).

-Gauss quadrature in its original form is defined for the definite integral on the interval $x = [-1, 1]$:
+GLM in its original form is defined for the definite integral on the interval $[-1, 1]$:
 $$ I = \int_{-1}^{1}{f(x)dx} $$
+From the lectures you know, that each definite integral on the interval $[a,b]$ can be transformed into such integral.
-The value of integral is approximated using formula:
+The value of this definite integral is approximated using formula:
 $$I = \int_{-1}^{1}{f(x)dx} \approx \sum_{i=1}^{n}{w_if(x_i)}$$
 where $w_i$ are weights of the Gauss quadrature, $x_i$ are nodes of the Gauss quadrature,  $n$ denotes number of the nodes on which the integrand value $f(x_i)$ is evaluated.
-To approximate the value of the definite integral using Gauss qudrature the information about the qudarature node distribution and weights values $w_i$ must be known beforehand.
-They can be computed (see Lecure notes) or found in the internet[^1].
-In our case they are given in the table below for $n=5$:
+To approximate the value of the definite integral using Gauss qudrature the information about the qudarature nodes $x_i$ distribution and weights values $w_i$ must be known beforehand.
+They can be computed (see Lecture notes) or found in the internet[^1].
+In our case, they are given in the table below for $n=5$:

 |             $x_i$            |            $w_i$            |